Don't save your questions. We've got answers.

 Wedge does not currently offer financial advice, sorry.

-Any New Zealand resident aged 18 years or over is welcome to join Wedge.
+We are currently welcoming any New Zealand resident aged 18 years or over, New Zealand businesses, and trusts to join Wedge.

 To make the Wedge Savings Fund as accessible as possible, we have chosen to not have any minimum account balance requirement.